fedluc/qupled/README.md

   * The static structure factor and the part of the auxiliary density response that depends explicitly on the static structure factor are computed via an iterative solution which employs [mixing](https://aip.scitation.org/doi/abs/10.1063/1.1682399]) and is assumed converged if the condition
 ||S<sub>i</sub>(x) - S<sub>i-1</sub>(x)|| < epsilon is satisfied between two successive iterations.
 Here S(x) is the static structure factor and epsilon is a tolerance specified in input.

 All the integrals are computed with the doubly-adaptive Clenshaw-Curtis quadrature scheme as implemented in the [CQUAD](https://www.gnu.org/software/gsl/doc/html/integration.html) function of the GSL library.
-Once the iterative procedure is completed, the results are written to a set of dedicated output files (see the section "Output")
+Once the iterative procedure is completed, the results are written to a set of dedicated output files (see [Output](https://github.com/fedluc/STLS/edit/master/README.md#output))

 The following command line options can be employed to control the calculations performed by STLS (the same information can also be retrieved by running STLS with the option `--help`) :